Different Modalities of Biofeedback for Migraines

 Temperature (Thermal) Biofeedback for Migraines

 Thermal biofeedback focuses on regulating skin temperature to address vascular-related migraines.
 It involves monitoring and regulating skin temperature, which can be influenced by blood flow changes associated with migraines.
-Sensors are used to measure skin temperature, providing individuals with feedback on variations.
+Sensors measure skin temperature, providing individuals with feedback on variations.
 The goal is to increase blood flow to peripheral areas, potentially alleviating migraines.
 By mastering temperature control, patients may experience a decrease in both the frequency and severity of migraine episodes.

 The mechanism of temperature biofeedback revolves around the understanding that fluctuations in skin temperature are intricately linked to blood flow dynamics, which, in turn, can influence migraine occurrences.
 During a migraine episode, there is often a peripheral vasoconstriction, followed by dilation, contributing to the throbbing pain characteristic of migraines.